7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "My work schedule fluctuates drastically from day to day so being able to simply check the water every 2-3 days is great.
 I don't have that option with the green trays and the plants would ultimately suffer due to my laziness and forgetfulness." — Customer Review

 The reservoir system is forgiving.
-Once you get the hang of how much water your specific varieties drink, you can check every 2-3 days instead of hovering over your trays daily.
+Once you get the hang of how much water your specific varieties drink, you can check every 2 to 3 days instead of hovering over your trays daily.

 "The Reversible Dome is Genius"